An HR Glossary for HR Terms

 Glossary of Human Resources Management and Employee Benefit Terms

-An after-tax deduction is a tax that is subtracted from a taxpayer’s gross earnings after taxes (federal, state, and local income, Social Security, and Medicare) are withheld.
-After-tax deductions can vary by state, but may include 401(k) contributions, employer-sponsored pension plans, 529 college savings plans, union dues, disability and life insurance policies, and charitable contributions.
+An after-tax deduction, also known as a post-tax deduction, is an amount of money that is subtracted from a taxpayer’s earnings after taxes (federal, state, and local income, Social Security, and Medicare) are withheld.
+After-tax deductions can vary by state but may include:

 Here’s a simplified example for calculating an after-tax deduction: